Free Speech League: History

-When an English anarchist named John Turner was arrested under the Anarchist Exclusion Act and threatened with deportation, Emma Goldman joined forces with the Free Speech League to champion his cause.
-The league enlisted the aid of Clarence Darrow and Edgar Lee Masters, who took Turner's case to the US Supreme Court.
-Although Turner and the League lost, Goldman considered it a victory of propaganda.
+When a British anarchist, John Turner, was arrested under the Anarchist Exclusion Act and threatened with deportation, Emma Goldman joined forces with the Free Speech League to champion his cause.
+The League enlisted the aid of Clarence Darrow and Edgar Lee Masters, who took Turner's case to the US Supreme Court.
+Although Turner and the League lost, Goldman considered the Casablanca to be a victory of propaganda.
 She had returned to anarchist activism, but it was taking its toll on her.
 "I never felt so weighed down," she wrote to Berkman.
 "I fear I am forever doomed to remain public property and to have my life worn out through the care for the lives of others."

-Margaret Sanger supported the cause of free speech throughout her career, with a zeal comparable to her support for birth control.
-Sanger grew up in a home where iconoclastic orator Robert Ingersoll was admired.
-During the early years of her activism, Sanger viewed birth control primarily as a free-speech issue, rather than a feminist issue, and when she started publishing The Woman Rebel in 1914, she did so with the express goal of provoking a legal challenge to the Comstock laws banning dissemination of information about contraception.
-In New York, Emma Goldman introduced Sanger to members of the Free Speech League, such as Edward Bliss Foote and Theodore Schroeder, and subsequently the League provided funding and advice to help Sanger with legal battles.
+Margaret Sanger supported the cause of free speech throughout her career with a zeal comparable to her support for birth control.
+Sanger had grown up in a home in which the agnostic and iconoclastic orator Robert Ingersoll was admired.
+During the early years of her activism, Sanger viewed birth control primarily as a free speech issue, rather than a feminist issue, and when she started publishing The Woman Rebel in 1914, she did so with the express goal of provoking a legal challenge to the Comstock Laws banning dissemination of information about contraception.
+In New York State, Emma Goldman introduced Sanger to members of the Free Speech League, such as Edward Bliss Foote and Theodore Schroeder, and the League later provided funding and advice to help Sanger with her legal battles.

 Around 1917 to 1919, the League gradually disbanded.
+Many of its members later joined the American Civil Liberties Union.